 Trying to learn everything at once.
 The 15-minute framework works precisely because it limits scope.
 Trust the process.
 Small daily deposits compound into substantial knowledge over a few months.

-The best practice routine is one you actually do.
 Set a daily reminder.
-Pair it with an existing habit — practice right after your morning coffee, or during the cooldown after a workout.
-Remove friction: keep a notebook or app ready to go so you can start immediately.
+Pair it with an existing habit (right after morning coffee, during workout cooldown).
+Remove friction — keep your notebook or app ready to go so you can start immediately.
+After 30 days, recognition becomes natural; after 90 days, advanced concepts feel like second nature.

 If you are looking for a hands-on way to reinforce your daily theory practice, Music Genius offers interactive drills for scales, chords, key signatures, and ear training — all designed for quick, focused sessions that fit right into a 15-minute routine.
+Pair with Why Ear Training Matters for the long view.

 PRACTICE WHAT YOU LEARNED